bonsai-rx/zeromq/docs/articles/client-server.md

 ![Select all clients and package message](~/workflows/format-select-all-clients.bonsai)
 :::

-To send these messages back to our clients, we will modify the logic in our previous `BounceBack` node.
+To send these messages back to our clients, we will modify the logic in our previous `BounceBack` operator.

 - Create a [`SelectMany`](xref:Bonsai.Reactive.SelectMany) called `BroadcastAll` that takes the `byte[]` addresses from `SelectAllClients` and reformats the original message with this address as the first frame.
 - [`Multicast`](xref:Bonsai.Expressions.MulticastSubject) back into the router to send the original address back to all clients.